 Medical bills.
 Credit card debt.
 Divorce.
+Personal Injury.
 Life happens.
 You wake up one day and your financial struggles have multiplied overnight.
 You’re in over your head, and you know that you need help.
 Could declaring bankruptcy be the answer?

 Learn the laws, discover your options, and find out whether declaring bankruptcy could be the right choice for you.
 Educate yourself about bankruptcy, and then contact Pew Law Center to determine what the best path towards a better future will be.